 - The Health Benefit Plan will provide coverage for Medical Foods when provided for the therapeutic treatment of inherited errors of metabolism (IEMs) such as:

-- Phenylketonuria;
+- Phenylketonuria

-- Branched-chain ketonuria;
+- Branched-chain ketonuria

 - Galactosemia; and

-- Homocystinuria.
+- Homocystinuria

-Coverage is provided when administered on an Outpatient basis either orally or through a tube.
+Coverage is provided when administered on an Outpatient basis, either orally or through a tube.

-The Health Benefit Plan will provide coverage for Nutritional Formulas when the Nutritional Formula is taken orally or through a tube by an infant or child suffering from Severe Systemic Protein Allergy, food protein-induced enterocolitis syndrome, eosinophilic disorders, or short-bowel syndrome that do not respond to treatment with standard milk or soy protein formulas and casein hydrolyzed formulas.
+The Health Benefit Plan will provide coverage for Nutritional Formulas when the Nutritional Formula is the sole source of nutrition (more than 75% of estimated basal caloric requirement) for an infant or child suffering from Severe Systemic Protein Allergy, that does not respond to treatment with standard milk or soy protein formulas and casein hydrolyzed formulas.

-The Health Benefit Plan will provide coverage for Medical Foods and Nutritional Formulas when provided through a Participating Durable Medical Equipment Supplier or in connection with Infusion Therapy as provided for in this Program.
+The Health Benefit Plan will provide coverage for Medical Foods and Nutritional Formulas when provided through a Durable Medical Equipment supplier or in connection with Infusion Therapy as provided for in this Program.

-An estimated basal caloric requirement for Medical Foods and Nutritional Formula is not required for those with IEMs, or for when administered through a tube.
+An estimated basal caloric requirement for medical foods and nutritional formula is not required for IEMs.